-Under this scenario, in which the System is assumed to enjoy higher than average returns in the third through fifth years, the corridor contribution rate increases over the next few years as the corridor floor is increased to 100%.
+Under this scenario, in which the System is assumed to experience lower than expected for the first two years followed by higher than average returns in the next few years, the corridor contribution rate increases over the next few years as the asset losses are phased in and the funding ratio remains below 100%.
 After that time, the contribution drops dramatically as returns continue to push the funded percent over the 120% top of the corridor.
 County contributions in this System can never drop below the member's contribution rate.